Jsrodrigue/docstring_unity_test_generator/README.md

 - **Docstring Agent** (single-agent flow)
   - Processes one file at a time using `CodeExtractorTool`
-  - For each function/class found, generates a Google/NumPy-style docstring
+  - For each function/class found, generates a docstring following PEP 257 conventions.
   - Returns a list of `DocstringOutput` generated content.

 - **Unit Test Pipeline** (two-agent flow: Generator → Reviewer)